reuters-graphics/bluprint_graphics-kit/docs/developers/styles.md

 Notice we can nest the `:global` operator _inside_ a containing element, which will scope our global styles so they don't conflict with any other elements on the page.

-If you inspect the elements, Svelte will create styles for those rules like this:
+If you inspect the elements from this component in your browser, Svelte will create styles for those rules like this:

 ```css
 div.my-container.abc123xyz789 p {